What’s In YOUR Name?

 And I loved it when a GVU member pointed out that the recent 10 million gold coin treasure was discovered literally in “gold country.”

 Things like this have me paying close attention while house hunting … what’s the vibration of Forgotten Lane?
-And Stokes Avenue?
+Or Dry River Avenue?
 What would the energy be of Providence city?

 Anything that has a name carries the vibration of it:

 - the name of our business or employer (Good Vibe Coaching was not chosen by chance)

 - our passwords or wifi connection (a reader’s father named their home wifi “virus” to deter others from using it – and had continual connection issues until renaming it).

 - what we call our four legged friends we share homes with (I once fostered an angry cat who arrived with the name “Monster.”
 Rehab began with renaming her Serenity.)

 - even our own names – just look at Tiger Woods, Usain Bolt or Chris Moneymaker.